ahmedbq/GithubPortfolio/index.md

 ## Who am I?

-I was born and raised in NY where my family resides, and currently working in CT.
+I was born and raised in NY where my family resides, and currently working as a software engineer.
 There are a multitude of things I like to do!
 I love improving my skillset and building code from scratch.
 In terms of professional development, I try to learn how to simplify and modularize my code further, without sacrificing speed or readability.

 More on the personal side, I also love learning how to cook new foods, exercise, spend time with family/friends, swimming, outside activities such as paintball, gaming and more!